Khongchai/web-spirograph/README.md

   }
 ```

 In most cases, this won't happen.
-We have already debounced a lot of consecutive events, so the ones that slipped through won't really be that big of a deal, but just in case...and it's a good practice anyway to keep your rendering and the refresh rate in sync.
+We have already debounced a lot of the consecutive events, so the ones that slipped through won't really be that big of a deal.

 ### With Debouncing